line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/expressions.md

 ## Type

-Type operator that can restrict query polymorphism, can be represented by type function.&#x20;
+Type operator that can restrict query polymorphism, can be represented by type function.

 ```kotlin
 select(